AttorneyOnlineVidya/tsuserver/README.md

 * /unmute (target) - Unmutes the target, can be IP, Character name or OOC name.
 	* Character name only mutes the target in your current area.

+* /newpoll (name) - Creates a new poll people can vote in.

+* /closepoll (name) - Closes a poll, preventing people from voting.

+* /pollresults (name) - Prints results of a given poll.

 ## License